kubecost/docs/install-and-configure/install/cloud-integration/oracle/usage-api-cloud-cost-integration.md

 Start by generating a set of RSA PEM files.

 > If following this guide, be sure to change the name of the PEM files you are creating.
-Failing to do can cause the CLI to stop working.
+Failing to do so can cause the CLI to stop working.
 See Oracle documentation [here](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#apisigningkey_topic_How_to_Generate_an_API_Signing_Key_Mac_Linux) for more details.

 Upload the public key to the user you created in the last step.